-The authors in [28] proposed an agile BI framework as shown in Figure (2).
+The authors in [28] proposed an agile BI framework as shown in Figure (4).
 The framework highlights the agile BI strategy and the related activities.
 It is based on the best practices of BI projects.
-This framework combines the advantages of waterfall software development (i.e., discovery phase) and the advantages of the agile method (i.e., modeling in the design phase and development phase).
-It consists of four phases as follows:
+This framework combines the advantages of waterfall software development (i.e., discovery phase) and the advantages of the agile method (i.e., modelling in the design phase and development phase).
+It consists of the four phases as follows:

-Figure (2): Agile BI Framework
+Figure 4: Agile BI frameworks

-- Discovery Phase: The stakeholders need automated tools to increase understanding or analysis of requirements.
+• Discovery Phase: The BI requirements are not always clear to stakeholders.
+The stakeholders need automated tools to increase understanding or analyzing of requirements.
 The stakeholders can use outlining business questions techniques.

 These techniques provide insight into data sources, dimensions, and facts needed.
-Data profiling techniques are data demographics and descriptive statistics such as frequency distribution, high and low values, blank attributes and records, exceptions to domain values, dependencies between attributes, unknown constraints, mean, median, mode, and standard deviation.
-The knowledge gained from analyzing data demographics provides the basis for data quality metrics and can be used later in the remainder phase of the life cycle. - Design: It begins with drawing a BI architecture diagram.
+Data profiling techniques are data demographics and descriptive statistics such as: frequency distribution, high and low values, blank attributes and records, exceptions to domain values, dependencies between attributes, unknown constraints, mean, median, mode, and standard deviation.
+The knowledge gained from analyzing data demographics provides the basis for data quality metrics and can be used later in the remainder phase of the life cycle.

+- Design: It begins with drawing BI architecture diagram.
 It includes data models, data flows, process flows, and infrastructure diagrams.
 Architecture decisions can't be easily reversed once implemented.
 The prototype and proof of concept (POC) can be used in validating architectural decisions.
-The design phase consists of iterative modeling and mapping activities.
+Design phase consist of iterative modelling and mapping activities.
 Modeling activity prioritizes requirements, data demographics, and provides a stable scope for the increment.
 Mapping activity is also known as a source to target mapping.
-The source-to-target mapping will be evolutionary frequently within the scope of the increment. - Development: The goal of development is to deliver working software frequently.
+The source to target mapping will be evolutionary frequently within the scope of the increment. - Development: The goal of development is to deliver working software frequently.
 In BI, development deliverables may be ETL processes analysis, and data warehouse or reporting capabilities.
 In development, stakeholders can refine requirements, and design.
-Stakeholders can also confirm information results through the validation of business rules and verification of output. - Deploy: In agile methods, testing occurs constantly through the interactions of stakeholders.
-A regression test suite for the BI system is essential for the BI project.
+Stakeholders can also confirm information results through validation of business rules and verification of output. - Deploy: In agile methods, testing occurs constantly through the interactions of stakeholders.
+A regression test suite for the BI system is essential for BI project.
 The incremental delivery approach provides new functionality in the next increment and ensures the validity of the existing solution.